nrwl/nx/docs/shared/features/powerpack/conformance.md

 ## Configure Conformance Rules

 Conformance rules are configured in the `conformance` property of the `nx.json` file.
 You can use the pre-defined rules or reference [your own custom rule](/nx-api/powerpack-conformance#custom-conformance-rules).
+See the [plugin documentation](/nx-api/powerpack-conformance) for more details.

 ```jsonc {% fileName="nx.json" %}
 {